Table of Contents

 - Click the Time Machine icon at the menu at the top of your screen.

-- Select Enter Time Machine from the drop-down menu.
+- Select Browse Time Machine Backups from the drop-down menu.

 - Use the timeline on the left or the up and down arrows to choose the right backup version.